sfernana/FCCDIRAC/README.md

 We are used to know that jobs are simple executables running with input/output files.

-Thanks to this new concept, you can specify a job like a chain of applications or a succession of steps where each step can be an executable.
+Now you can specify a job like a chain of applications or a succession of steps where each step can be an executable.

-It is also possible to have dependency between each step.
+It is also possible to have dependencies between each step.

 ### b - Application

-VOs have created many applications in their DIRAC instance with a specific purpose :
+VOs created many applications in their DIRAC instance with a specific purpose :

 - Simulation
 - Reconstruction